What do I need to do to book the camper?

 I have some points on my licence, can I still hire a camper?

 Yes.
 As long as you have not received more than 6 penalty points in the last 36 months, and you don't have any offences in which 4 or more points were added that have not yet expired.
 You cannot hire a vehicle if you have a prosecution live or pending for the following.
-AC10 to AC30 (inclusive), BA10, BA30, CD40 to CD90 (inclusive), DD40 to DD90 (inclusive), DR10 to DR80 (inclusive), IN10, MS50, or TT99.
+AC10 to AC30 (inclusive), BA10 to BA60 (inclusive), CD40 to CD90 (inclusive), CU80, DD10 to DD90 (inclusive), DG10 to DG60 (inclusive), DR10 to DR80 (inclusive), IN10, MS50, MS90 or TT99.
+You will not be entitled a refund in the event of cancellation due to undisclosed offences.

 What are my obligations when driving the camper?